 - If you need special assistance

-Remember, you can only check in if you hold the correct entry and transit requirements, such as a visa, ESTA or proof of onward travel as well as test and vaccination documentation.
+Remember, you can only check in if you hold the correct entry and transit requirements, such as a visa, ESTA, NZTD or proof of onward travel.

-Once you've checked in online, it's easy to check in your bags when you arrive at the airport.
+If you've checked in online, it's easy to check in your bags when you arrive at the airport.
 Use one of our self-service kiosks to print your bag tags.
 Tag your bags and take them to Bag Drop or the Oversize and fragile items desk.